-These securities help in breaking down the risk in several components, including risk arising out of interest rate, credit rate, exchange rate risk, etc. There are several types of derivative securities available in India.
-For example, the forex market uses a type of derivative called forwards.
+These securities assist in decomposing risk into several components, including risks arising from interest rates, credit rates, and exchange rates, among others.
+Various types of derivative securities are available in India.
+For instance, the forex market utilises a type of derivative known as forwards.

-Derivatives are financial instruments whose value is derived from one or more underlying financial assets.
-The underlying instrument could be financial security, a securities index, or some combination of securities and indexes.
-Derivatives are financial instruments that have no intrinsic value.
+Derivatives are financial instruments that derive their value from one or more underlying financial assets.
+The underlying instrument could be a financial security, a securities index, or some combination of securities and indexes.
+These financial instruments do not have intrinsic value.

-They hedge the risk of owning things that are subject to unexpected price fluctuations, for example, foreign currencies, stocks, and government bonds.
+They offer a hedge against the risk of owning assets that are subject to unexpected price fluctuations, such as foreign currencies, stocks, and government bonds.

-In the Indian context, the Securities Contracts (Regulation) Act, 1956 defines “derivative” to include:
+In the Indian context, the Securities Contracts (Regulation) Act 1956 defines a “derivative” as:

 - A contract that derives its value from the prices or index of prices of underlying securities.